The origin of jerky dislocation motion in high-entropy alloys: Results

-We have found an atomic descriptor of dislocation pinning points in an HEA that does not only describe the observations from our atomistic simulations well but also fits in with expectations from the established theory of the Peierls model.
+Given that our simulations have found an atomic scale descriptor for dislocation pinning points that is in line with the established theory of the Peierls model, we test this descriptor for a wide range of HEAs and search if an increased number of high \Fp{} lattice sites occurs.

-To increase solid solution strengthening in alloys a high density of strong dislocation line pinning points is required.
-Based on our findings, an alloy with a increased number of high \(F_\mathrm{GSF}\) lattice sites would be strongest.
-Using the same routine used for the Cantor alloy in the previous section we tested the hypothesis and created different samples ranging from pure Ni over Ni based binary and ternary alloys up to the HEA and determined the force required for dislocation glide.